7 Best Form Backend Services in 2026 [Compared]

 - Zero configuration if you’re already on Netlify.
 Add a

-netlifyattribute to your form tag and it works. - Spam filtering with built-in Akismet.
+- Spam filtering with built-in Akismet.

-- Submission storage in the Netlify dashboard.
+- Submission storage in the Netlify dashboard, with email and outgoing webhook notifications.

 Where it falls short: